Parks and recreation in Olympia, Washington: Trails

 Trails within or connected to Olympia include three rail trails, the Chehalis Western Trail, the Gate to Belmore Trail, and the Karen Fraser Woodland Trail.
 A paved path known as the Ralph Munro Trail is located near Evergreen College.
 An 8 mi paved bike trail known as the I-5 Bike Path runs parallel to the interstate and connects to both the Chehalis Western and Karen Fraser passageways.

 The Chehalis Western, Gate to Belmore, and Ralph Munro trails are under county oversight.

+The city created the Neighborhood Pathways Program in 2013 which, after approval from the Bicycle and Pedestrian Advisory Committee, helps to fund and construct pathways in communities to parks, streets, and other existing trails in Olympia.
+An early project was the connection of the Indian Creek neighborhood to the Karen Fraser Woodland Trail in 2016.

 The construction of bike corridors, used to "maximize safety and streamline travel" for Olympian bike riders especially near the downtown core, was first begun by 2016.
 The first corridor was a 2 mi stretch connecting Lions and Sylvester parks.
 Garfield Nature Trail connects West Bay and Westside neighborhoods through a 7.4 acre greenbelt that contains an unnamed ravine.

 The city began a commuter, "multi-modal" trail system known as the Capitol to Capitol (CTC) trail, linking existing trails throughout the city between Capitol Forest and the Washington State Capitol campus.
 By 2025, Grass Lake Nature Park became the first, "off-street" portion of the CTC to be completed.

 Undeveloped parcels

 Undeveloped lands for potential future use as public parks include the Harrison Avenue Parcel, a 24 acre plot in West Olympia purchased in 2011.
 Planning includes the connection of the site by trail to Grass Lake Nature Park.

 Other undeveloped properties include the 4.89 acre Lilly Road Parcel, the Log Cabin Road Parcel measured at 2.35 acre, and the South Capitol Lots which encompasses less than an acre.

-The Yelm Highway Community Park, spanning over 80 acre, (Note: The acreage for Yelm Highway Community Park varies based on the source, either as 83 acre or 86 acre.
-See inline sources in section for the discrepancy.) was purchased by the city of Olympia in 2018 as a future park that was to also include a public school.
-A project plan was released in 2022 but the planned construction of an educational facility was found to no longer be needed.
-As of 2025, the city has spent $14 million at the site and is expected to receive additional funding as part of a $26 million, 30-year bond also meant to upgrade the city's National Guard Armory.
-The Yelm Highway Community Park is planned to begin construction in 2026 and possibly completed by 2027.